MicrosoftDocs/azure-reference-other/studio-module-reference/create-r-model.md

 After you have run the experiment, you can publish the complete experiment as a web service.

-For updated instructions on how to create a web service from a Studio experiment, see [Walkthrough Step 5: Deploy the Azure Machine Learning web service](https://docs.microsoft.com/azure/machine-learning/studio/walkthrough-5-publish-web-service)
+For updated instructions on how to create a web service from a Studio (classic) experiment, see [Walkthrough Step 5: Deploy the Azure Machine Learning web service](https://docs.microsoft.com/azure/machine-learning/studio/walkthrough-5-publish-web-service)

 By default, the web service expects all input columns from the training data to be provided, including the label column.
 You can add an instance of [Select Columns in Dataset](select-columns-in-dataset.md) between the input data source and the [Score Model](score-model.md) module to exclude the label you’re trying to predict.